Welcome to AutoSens Detroit 2019

 Before cars can be connected, engineers first need to be connected

 You’ve automatically received a 15% discount applicable for an AutoSens ticket, thanks to the advert or link you just clicked… It’s clever stuff!
-The booking window below will remember your discount code if you’re not quite ready to book today, but our prices do go up incrementally.
+If you’re not quite ready to book today, the booking window below will remember your discount code, but our prices do go up incrementally.

 What would you like to do next?

-Look, your discount has already been applied… Simply complete your details below to confirm your place.
+Look, your discount has already been applied to the booking widgets below… Simply complete your details below to confirm your place.

 About the event